Develop Effective Stakeholder Management Within the Public Sector

 Identifying Your Key Stakeholders

-A good way to separate and identify the different types of stakeholders, is to differ between internal stakeholders and external stakeholders.
+A good way to separate and identify the different types of stakeholders is to differentiate between internal stakeholders and external stakeholders.

 Internal Stakeholders – Examples and How Best to Manage Them